Azure/terraform-azurerm-caf-enterprise-scale/README.md

 }
 ```

-> For additional guidance on how to customise your deployment using the advanced configuration options for this module, please refer to our [User Guide][wiki_user_guide] and the additional [examples][wiki_examples] in our documentation.
+> For additional guidance on how to customize your deployment using the advanced configuration options for this module, please refer to our [User Guide][wiki_user_guide] and the additional [examples][wiki_examples] in our documentation.

 ## Permissions